 In late 2019, a flurry of short news articles appeared on the Web about Asperger's syndrome.
 On reading these, lots of bells began to ring about my whole life and the problems I had interacting with people and forming lasting relationships.
 I wanted to find out if I had Asperger's syndrome, but on an income of only £92.49 per week, I was unable to afford diagnosis by a professional psychologist or neurologist.
 My only option was to seek free psychological battery tests on the Web.
 I found several that seemed to have good credibility and took three of them.

 These tests determined that I am between 67% and 87% neurodiverse, which, from what I can glean, signifies that I have a form of high-function autism, previously called Asperger's syndrome.
+My autism-spectrum quotient [AQ] result from a Web-based test devised by the Autism Research Centre in Cambridge is 44.
 This discovery was quite a personal shock at the time, although it gave me a great sense of relief that I now had some kind of "excuse" for my life-long failures academically, in business and in social relationships.
 I don't know quite where all this leaves me or where I go from here, if anywhere.

 A socio-economy, governed by nothing other than the natural laws of complex dynamics, is red in tooth and claw.
 It renders government, nation and civilisation pointless.
 Is this the way it should be?
 I think not.
 Sentient man has a conscience, which, in the absence of indoctrination by tyrannical political regimes, would demand that he befriend and care for his fellows.
 It is for this reason that a social order, regulated by law, exists to compensate for the misfortunes of natural chance by helping those who, through no fault of their own, find themselves in need.